-Some discomfort, stiffness, swelling, and bleeding is expected after the operation procedure.
-In addition to this, it is helpful for the patient to be observed by a family member or an adult for the duration of the day of the dental operation.
+Some discomfort, stiffness, swelling, and bleeding is normal after a dental procedure.
+Thus, it is helpful for the patient to be observed by a family member or other adult the day of the dental operation.

 - For the first 24 hours, activities should only be minimal.
 Discontinue smoking for at least three days.
 Rest quietly with head elevated.
 It is not advisable to return to normal activities or work right away.